-Topic Innovation and Medical Devices [25 credits] GSP reference Learning objective Knowledge erall aim of this module is to ensure that students understand the clinical, technical and transfer of ions that must be considered when customising and modifying medical devices.
-End of this module the student will be able to: Scribe the scientific principles that support the customisation and modification of devices both ain and outside of the manufacturers' guidelines.
-Ow the legislation, standards and guidelines applicable to medical devices, explain the purpose of marking and implications when changing devices.
-View equipment that has been modified or customised and explain the application of quality magement and risk management systems to the process.
-Itematically and methodically review basic medical device designs, assessing the implications risks associated with the modification of an existing medical device.
-Islain the general requirements for safety of medical electrical equipment and systems during 1.1.3 1.1.4 1.1.7 4.1.2 2.1.1 3.1.5 2.2.3 2.1.6 Technical and clinical skills the design, manufacturing and implementation of medical electrical equipment.
-6. Explain the concept of manufacturers' intended use and the implications of using devices outside of their intended use.
-The Year 2 and 3 work-based learning outcomes can be found in the work-based syllabus.
-2.3.2 3.1.7
+Торіс Innovation and Medical Devices GSP [25 credits] reference Learning objective The overall aim of this module is to ensure that students understand the clinical, technical and transfer of implications that must be considered when customising and modifying medical devices. of liability Knowledge By the end of this module the student will be able to: Describe the scientific principles that support the customisation and modification of devices both within and outside of the manufacturers' guidelines.
+Know the legislation, standards and guidelines applicable to medical devices, explain the purpose of CE marking and implications when changing devices.
+Review equipment that has been modified or customised and explain the application of quality management and risk management systems to the process.
+Systematically and methodically review basic medical device designs, assessing the implications and risks associated with the modification of an existing medical device.
+Explain the general requirements for safety of medical electrical equipment and systems during the design, manufacturing and implementation of medical electrical equipment.
+Explain the concept of manufacturers' intended use and the implications of using devices outside of their intended use.
+1.1.3 1.1.4 1.1.7 4.1.2 2.1.1 3.1.5 2.2.3 2.1.6 2.3.2 3.1.7 Technical and clinical skills The Year 2 and 3 work-based learning outcomes can be found in the work-based syllabus.